University Canada West: Global University Systems ownership (2014 – present)

 Eminata sold University Canada West to the Netherlands-based company Global University Systems in November 2014 at which time it had approximately 400 students enrolled in its in-person and online programs.
-According to a 2017 interview with Coren in The PIE News (an industry publication for the international education sector), the university's enrollment had increased since 2014 with 80% of its students coming from outside Canada.
+According to a 2017 interview with Coren in The PIE News (an industry publication for the international education sector), the university's enrolment had increased since 2014 with 80% of its students coming from outside Canada.
 UCW had 52 graduates in the class of 2018.
-Of these, 23 were from India and the Far East, 10 from Canada, 7 from Africa, 4 from the Middle East, 4 from Europe, and 4 from Central and South America.
+Of these, 14 came from India, 4 from the Middle East, 9 from the Far East, 10 from Canada, 7 from Africa, 4 from the Middle East, 4 from Europe, and 4 from Central and South America.
 The majority of the graduates were on the MBA program.
+Since then, the university has grown exponentially, with over 14,000 students from over 110 countries as of September 2023.

-In 2019, Brock Dykeman was named new president of the University.
+In 2019, Brock Dykeman was named new president of the university.
+In October 2023, Bashir Makhoul, President and Vice-Chancellor at the University for the Creative Arts (UCA) in the United Kingdom was named the university's new president and Vice-Chancellor, replacing Sheldon Levy.

+In 2023, University Canada West accounted for 13,913 international study permits, more than any other post-secondary institution in British Columbia, and more than any other institution in Canada other than Conestoga College.
+This means, of their 14485 students, only 572 (4% of the total student body) were not on international study permits.

 Campus

-Earlier sited on two floors of an office building on Melville Street in downtown Vancouver, the university relocated in 2014 to the nearby London Building where it occupies five floors.
+Earlier sited on two floors of an office building on Melville Street in downtown Vancouver, the university relocated in 2014 to the nearby London Building.
 The 10-storey London Building is located at 626 West Pender Street and was originally built in 1912 for the London and British North American Company.

-University Canada West is set to open a new campus, Vancouver House, in July 2020, which will house 3,400 students.
+University Canada West opened a new second campus, Vancouver House, in October 2020, which can accommodate up to 3,400 students.
+The Vancouver House campus is part of Vancouver House development, which was named by CNN in 2019 as one of the most anticipated buildings set to shape the world in 2020.

+Ranking

+In 2021, University Canada West received a 5-star QS Stars rating, an opt-in evaluation service that require the institution to pay a fee to be rated.
+University Canada West is not on the list of QS World University Rankings, as it is outside the top 1,500.